ajdavis/emptysquare-hugo/emptysquare/content/pygotham-2019-asl-live-captioning-playbook.md

 ![](pygotham-2019-logo.jpg)

 At PyGotham 2019 we provided live captioning and, for the first time, we offered American Sign Language interpretation and did targeted outreach to groups of Deaf programmers.
 As a result, we had a half-dozen Deaf attendees, and they reported they were able to fully participate in the conference in a way they hadn't experienced before.
-I (A. Jesse Jiryu Davis) led our effort to provide ASL and captioning; I hope this recap can serve as a playbook for other conferences.
+I led our effort to provide ASL and captioning; I hope this recap can serve as a playbook for other conferences.

 <!--more-->